суббота, 13 мая 2017 г.

 Ivan the Terrible sacrifices historicity for the sake of aesthetics and story: the chronology is not correct, many important events are simplified or omitted (to name a few - Ivan IV was officially married at least 4 times, he was crowned by metropolitan Makarius - not bishop Pimen, Efrosinia Staritskaya wasn't the sole head of the boyar opposition, Vladimir Staritsky wasn't mentally deficient, Grigory "Malyuta" Skuratov entered the tsar retinue well after the depicted events, the Basmanovs weren't commoners, etc.)

-By many deliberate inaccuracies and generalizations Eisenstein makes the point that he creates neither biopic nor historical epic but a many-layered timeless parable.
+By many deliberate inaccuracies and generalizations, Eisenstein makes the point that he creates neither a biopic nor historical epic but a many-layered timeless parable.
 As the first opening credits say, in large letters: "This is a film about a man...".
 It’s hard to add anything more specific because of all the themes Ivan the Terrible incorporates.
 Is it about tyranny?
 Or about a man assuming the role of god?
 Or being "lonely at the top"?
 Or is it a desperate outcry against cruelty and autocracy?
 Or about the road to hell which is paved with good intentions?
 About revenge and retaliation - the cycle of violence which never breaks?...
 Like with Mona Lisa's smile - a multitude of interpretations is possible.

 Ivan the Terrible combines both the elements of the classical European theater based on Shakespeare's plays, and the Asian theatrical tradition with its emphasis on gesture, pose, movement.
 The characters' faces seem to be inspired by Renaissance paintings but the body language is strongly influenced by Noh and Kabuki performance.
-And the Peking opera, of course: not surprising, considering Eisenstein's friendship with Mei Lanfang, the famous performer of female roles, whom he filmed during Mei Lanfang's visit to USSR in 1935.
+And the Peking opera, of course: not surprising, considering Eisenstein's friendship with Mei Lanfang, the famous performer of female roles, whom he filmed during Mei Lanfang's visit to the USSR in 1935.

 While working on the film, Eisenstein thought in terms of lines, shapes, rhythm, and he demanded from actors a special kind of movement plastic.
 Eisenstein even wanted to cast great ballerina Galina Ulanova as Anastasia.
 As he wrote in the diary, "an act of movement is at the same time an act of thinking, and a thought - at the same time - is an action in space" ("двигательный акт есть одновременно акт мышления, а мысль - одновременно - пространственное действие").
 This approach is especially noticeable in the scene where Ivan tries to stop metropolitan Philip from leaving in Part II - it’s a peerless choreographic sequence, with all that cloak pulling and mantle trampling.